Periklismant/rtec_experiments/README.md

-# Reproducing our Experiments
+# Supplementary Material

-This repository contains scripts for reproducing the experiments presented in the paper "Reasoning over Events with Delayed Effects", which is currently under review.
+This repository contains a technical appendix and the scripts for reproducing the experiments presented in the paper "Reasoning over Events with Delayed Effects", which is currently under review.

+The technical appendix of the paper can be found in: [technical_appendix.pdf](technical_appendix.pdf).

+## Reproducing our Experiments

 We provide the code for reproducing our experiments in the form of a Docker image.